 On each balance sheet date, the Company assesses the realisability of deferred tax assets.
+This assessment requires professional judgement and estimates.

 If, in the Company's opinion, it is likely that the Company's approach to a tax or taxes is accepted by the tax authority, the Company will determine its taxable profit (tax loss), tax base, unused tax losses, unused tax relief, and tax rates taking into account the approach to taxation planned or applied in its tax return.

-By assessing this likelihood, the Company assumes that the tax authorities authorized to audit and challenge the adopted tax approach will carry out such an audit and will have access to all information.
+In accordance with IAS 23, by assessing this likelihood, the Company assumes that the tax authorities authorized to audit and challenge the adopted tax approach will carry out such an audit and will have access to all information.